Chiodos: Second line-up change (2012–2013)

 On March 27, 2012 Chiodos announced that vocalist Brandon Bolmer and drummer Tanner Wayne had decided to depart from the band.
 On April 26, 2012, Chiodos released a video confirming that Craig Owens would be a part of Chiodos again for the first time in two and a half years.
 On May 14, 2012, Chiodos released another video confirming that Derrick Frost would be a part of Chiodos again after years of being away.

 On November 8, 2012, while performing solo Owens and Bell both stated that they were writing a new Chiodos record.
 On November 23, 2012, Jason Hale announced that he was no longer a member of Chiodos.
-Thomas Erak, The Fall of Troy, replaced Jason for the remainder of the tour, and was soon after announced as a permanent replacement.
+Thomas Erak, of The Fall of Troy, replaced Jason for the remainder of the tour, and was soon after announced as a permanent replacement.
 The band toured the UK in February 2013 on the Kerrang!
 Tour 2013, as support to Black Veil Brides and featured on the Warped Tour 2013.

-Signing to Razor & Tie and Devil and break-up (2013–2016)
+Signing to Razor & Tie, Devil and break-up (2013–2016)

-On May 15, 2013, Razor & Tie announced the signing of Chiodos.
+On May 15, 2013, Razor & Tie announced their signing of Chiodos.
 On June 21, 2013, during their run at Warped Tour in Pomona with The Fall of Troy, they announced they would start recording their fourth album upon completing their tour.

-On September 11, 2013, the band entered Dreamland Studio in Woodstock, NY with producer David Bottrill, vocalist Craig Owens commented on the production of the new album, "We're excited to be working with Dave Bottrill on this new Chiodos record.
-So for the next two months, we'll be hiding out in the woods of upstate NY, in a hollowed out Church turned studio".
+On September 11, 2013, the band entered Dreamland Studio in Woodstock, NY with producer David Bottrill.
+Vocalist Craig Owens commented on the production of the new album: "For the next two months, we'll be hiding out in the woods of upstate NY, in a hollowed-out church turned studio".

 On September 25, 2013, Alternative Press released in an interview with Bradley Bell on what to expect on the new album.
-In the interview Bradley has stated that the album would be "...touching back toward the Bone Palace roots, but Thomas kind of brings us an All’s Well That Ends Well vibe with his playing.
+In the interview, Bell stated that the album would be "...touching back toward the Bone Palace roots, but Thomas kind of brings us an All's Well That Ends Well vibe with his playing.
 And then, there’s a new frontier that we’re exploring, as well."
-Bradley also mentioned how the band had been working outside of their comfort zone, with vocalist Craig Owens "...challenging himself on this record to sing in different ways.
+Bell also mentioned how the band had been working outside of their comfort zone, with Owens "...challenging himself on this record to sing in different ways.
 He’s been working on using his actual falsetto a lot instead of screaming his high notes just to bring it to a new dimension.
 He’s even singing lower on a lot of stuff than he has in the past."